Business Administration

 About the Program

-Drexel's PhD in Business program prepares candidates for careers in academic research and teaching.
-The PhD in Business includes specializations in accounting, finance, marketing, management (organizational behavior and strategy), and operations & business analytics.
-PhD degrees are delivered as full-time, on-campus degrees and normally require about five years to complete.
+Drexel’s PhD in Business Administration prepares candidates for careers in academic research and teaching.
+The degree program includes specializations in accounting, finance, marketing, operations and business analytics, and organizational behavior or strategy.
+Doctorates are delivered as full-time, on-campus degrees and typically require about five years to complete.
 The LeBow faculty take a hands-on approach to research and mentoring students on a daily basis.
-The support of LeBow's collaborative, collegial research environment provides our doctoral students with tremendous research opportunities.
+The support of LeBow’s collaborative, collegial research environment provides our doctoral students with tremendous research opportunities.

-PhD students complete a minimum of 60.0 quarter credits beyond the master's degree.
-Students who enter the program without a master's degree must complete 90.0 credits beyond the bachelor's degree.
-Degree Requirements describe the basic structure of the PhD in Business curriculum.
+Doctoral students complete a minimum of 60.0 quarter credits beyond the master’s degree.
+Students who enter the program without a master’s degree must complete 90.0 credits beyond the bachelor’s degree.
+Degree Requirements describe the basic structure of the PhD in Business Administration’s curriculum.

 Additional Information